Farfetch/kafkaflow/README.md

 1. Fork this repository
 2. Follow project guidelines
 3. Do your stuff
-4. Open a merge request using the template
+4. Open a pull request using the template

 ### Disclaimer